-Writing Ourselves Whole: Using the power of your own creativity to recover and heal from sexual trauma (Mango Med., Aug.
-'17).
+Writing Ourselves Whole: Using the power of your own creativity to recover and heal from sexual trauma (Mango Media).

-Available for pre-order at amazon, barnes & noble, and indiebound.
+Available at amazon, barnes & noble, and indiebound.

 Free e-book!
 Writing Whole: Survivors WriteA 21-page booklet containing more information about writing as transformative practice for yourself and with others -- our practices, guidelines, a sample syllabus, bibliography, writing prompts, and more: Download the Writing Whole: Survivors Write E-book